eyre's skink of braided river shingle and tussock

 - Diet

-- Insectivorous - feeds on insects, spiders, wētā, and other small invertebrates.
-Also eats fruit and berries when available.
-A diurnal skink that basks in the sun on rocks and logs.
-Active during the day, particularly in the morning and late afternoon.
+- Insectivorous.
+Feeds on insects, spiders, wētā, and small invertebrates.
+Also eats fruit and berries.
+Diurnal forager active in morning and late afternoon.

 - Habitat

-- A wide range of habitats including tussock grasslands, scrublands, rocky outcrops, coastal dunes, and riverbeds.
-Prefers open, sunny areas with plenty of rocks and logs for basking, and dense vegetation for cover.
-Often found in the high country, where it basks on schist rocks.
+- Tussock grasslands, scrublands, rocky outcrops, coastal dunes, and riverbeds.
+Prefers open sunny areas with rocks for basking and vegetation for cover.

 - Range

-- New Zealand - found throughout the South Island, from Marlborough to Southland.
-Most common in lowland and coastal areas, as well as in the high country.
-Absent from the West Coast and the highest alpine zones.
+- Found throughout South Island from Marlborough to Southland.
+Common in lowland, coastal, and high country areas.
+Absent from West Coast and alpine zones.

 - Endemism